ryanatkn/gro/src/docs/config.md

 - support multiple platform targets like Node and browsers, including server-side rendering
 - support multiple packages created from one codebase to be published separately

-To accomplish this, Gro has the `BuildConfig` type which defines some JSON metadata for each build.
+To accomplish this, Gro has the `GroConfig` type which defines some JSON metadata for each build.
 See [`src/project/buildConfig.ts`](/src/project/buildConfig.ts) for the implementation.
 A project can add this data to its `package.json` under a `"gro"` field.

 Why put this in `package.json` and not a more powerful `gro.config.ts` file?
-A Gro project's build configs must be statically knowable before compilation, because there's a chicken and egg problem - if a config is defined in TypeScript, we need to compile it and its dependencies to run it to get the config,
+A Gro project's configs must be statically knowable before compilation, because there's a chicken and egg problem - if a config is defined in TypeScript, we need to compile it and its dependencies to run it to get the config,